 How to start fencing

-With us, you always have the opportunity to join us for a no-obligation trial lesson.
+You always have the opportunity to join us for a no-obligation trial lesson.

-This is where you get the opportunity to meet the coaches, get a tour of the facilities and of course try the sport.
+This is where you get the opportunity to meet the coaches, get a tour of the facilities, and of course try the sport.

 Before you attend training for the first time, however, there are some practical things you need to know.